What are Probiotics?

 Whereas probiotics are the beneficial microorganisms themselves, prebiotics are a source of food for probiotics and help them grow, multiply and survive in the gut.
 For more information, take a look at our article What are Prebiotics?

 Probiotics and health conditions

-Our Probiotics Database provides more detailed information on some of the most researched strains in the world (not limited to those in the OptiBac Probiotics range) and explores the clinical research behind different strains, for different health conditions.
+Our Probiotics Database, which healthcare practitioners can see here, provides more detailed information on some of the most researched strains in the world, and explores the clinical research behind different strains, for different health conditions.
 When it comes to research on probiotics, generally speaking the bulk of the gold-standard clinical trials suggest that probiotics can help to support gut health, for example, helping to prevent antibiotic-associated diarrhoea.
 However, emerging fields of research include a huge variety of health concerns, such as weight loss, skin health and even mental health.
 Research into probiotics is growing at an exponential rate - so probiotics remain an exciting field to watch.